-Cedars Park has a new (2019) War Memorial, named the Great War Centennial Corner, consisting of a replica First World War tank, a bronze Tommy statue and a commemorative centenary bench.
+Cedars Park's war memorial, named the Great War Centennial Corner, was created in 2019 to commemorate the centenary of the park being given to the public.
+It comprises a replica First World War tank, a bronze Tommy statue and a commemorative centenary bench.
 The local community show their respect to the Fallen every Armistice Day with a Memorial Service.

 In 1921, the National War Savings Committee donated a tank to Cheshunt, which was placed on a plinth in Cedars Park.
 This was one of 265 'presentation tanks' (235 'Females' and 30 'Males') given to communities across Britain to acknowledge their financial contributions to the war effort.
 The Cedars Park tank was 2740, a 'Female' Mark IV, built at Fosters of Lincoln.
 In May 1940, during a time of need, the tank was sold by Messrs Cox & Danks for 27 pounds, 16 shillings and 10 pence, which supported the Second World War effort.
 Sadly, most presentation tanks were poorly maintained and left to rust, subsequently being salvaged for scrap during the War, the only surviving original being another Female Mark IV located in St George's Square in Ashford, Kent.